 - …to name just a few.

-To sit and hear these entrepreneurs speak at length on their success (and failures) was akin to being subjected to a crash course in entrepreneurialism at the “University of Life”.
+To sit and hear these entrepreneurs speak at length about their success (and failures) was akin to being subjected to a crash course in entrepreneurialism at the “University of Life”.

 I counted up the number of cumulative years of business experience my guests possessed, and conservatively speaking, I was the lucky recipient of over 200 years of business wisdom condensed into just a couple of days.
 You can’t experience that intensity of knowledge without walking away learning a thing or two about online business and life in general.